 Post University respectfully submits the following annual report to the Connecticut General Assembly Higher Education Committee in accordance with Public Act 14-11.
-The report includes Post University's 2022-2023 Sexual/Gender-Based Misconduct Policy, as well as all prevention/awareness campaigns and risk reduction programs offered during the 2022 calendar year.
-In addition, the report lists the sexual assault, stalking and intimate partner violence incidents on campus in 2022, and the disciplinary cases and outcomes.
-Please note that the 2023-2024 policy is available at Student Handbook | Post University and that all inquiries can be addressed to Jennifer Labate, Director of Title IX and Disability Services, at (203) 596-6027 or JLabate@Post.edu.
+The report includes Post University's 2023-2024 Sexual/Gender-Based Misconduct Policy, as well as all prevention/awareness campaigns and risk reduction programs offered during the 2023 calendar year.
+In addition, the report lists the sexual assault, stalking and intimate partner violence incidents for 2023, and the disciplinary cases and outcomes.
+Please note that the 2024-2025 policy is available at Sexual Misconduct Resources for Current Students at Post U and that all inquiries can be addressed to Jennifer Labate, Director of Title IX and Disability Services, at (203) 596-6027 or JLabate@Post.edu.